All Pages » Our Board » Facilities and Construction Projects

 While this work is being completed, the St. Gregory Catholic School community will continue to be housed in the existing St. Gregory CS building located on Owens Street in Picton.

-J.J.
+Monsignor J.J.
 O'Neill Catholic School

-In May 2024, the ALCDSB received approval to award the construction tender on this a $22,613,998 capital project addition to the existing J.J.
+In May 2024, the ALCDSB received approval to award the construction tender on this a $22,613,998 capital project addition to the existing Monsignor J.J.
 O’Neill Catholic School building in Napanee.
-This work is being completed on the current J.J.
+This work is being completed on the current Monsignor J.J.
 O’Neill Catholic School property and will consist of a major addition to the current building.

 The addition will accommodate: